 - All entrants will be emailed a list of the winners and an invitation to the awards ceremony.

 - Entries will not be critiqued.

 - Copyright of entries is retained by the writer, but the submitted copies of the entries shall become the property of Write Rhode Island.
 Write Rhode Island shall be granted rights, free of charge, to display, publish and otherwise use (in print and on the Internet) the submitted work as well as the first and last name and age/grade of each winner.

 - Entries should not contain any personally identifiable information.
 Do not include your name, the name of your school or the name of your teacher on the pages on your story.
 Entries with personally identifiable information will be disqualified.

 Entries should submitted by midnight on December 10, 2023.

 Write Rhode Island works with schools and organizations throughout the state.

-This year, Write Rhode Island will provide creative writing workshops, and author visits to students at the MET School, Paul Cuffee Middle School, JM Walsh High School, Quest Montessori, Jamestown Public Library, West Warwick High School, Cumberland Public Library, Ponagansett High School, St. Patrick Academy, Cranston Public Library, Sophia Academy, and Warwick Public Library.
+This year, Write Rhode Island will provide creative writing workshops, and author visits to students at the MET School, JM Walsh High School, Quest Montessori, North Scituate Public Library, West Warwick High School, Pawtucket Public Library, Ponagansett High School, St. Patrick Academy, Hugh B. Bain Middle School, Woonsocket Public Library, East Greenwich Public Library, and Warwick Public Library.